 What is Electric Current and how it relates to Metering

 What is electric current?
 A good question indeed.
 What is the unit of measure for electric current?
-How can we measure electric current?
+How can we measure electric current and the difference between current and voltage?
 And finally how does it relate to metering?
 These are the questions that will be tackled in this post.
 So, let’s get started with the first one.

 What is electric current?